assembler-0/AVC/README.md

 ---

-**AVC v0.1.5 "Arctic Fox"** - Fast, efficient, and reliable version control for the modern developer.
+**AVC v0.3.0 "Git Bridge"** - The first version control system with native GitHub compatibility.

 *Built with ❤️ by Atheria*